lilyball/textmate-bundles/Review/Bundles/JavaScript Objective-J.tmbundle/Support/help/help.markdown

-<center><font color=red>Both this bundle and the Objective-J framework are still under constructions.

-Any feedback about bugs or improvements is highly welcomed!</font></center>
+<center><font color=red>Any feedback about bugs or improvements is highly welcomed!</font></center>

 # Introduction

-Cappuccino <a href="http://cappuccino.org">cappuccino.org</a>  is an open source framework that makes it easy to build desktop-caliber applications that run in a web browser or in TextMate's HTML output window.
+Cappuccino <a href="http://cappuccino.org">cappuccino.org</a> is an open source framework that makes it easy to build desktop-caliber applications that run in a web browser.

-# Installation

-In order to use that bundle you have to download the cappuccino framework <a href="http://cappuccino.org/tools">cappuccino.org/tools</a> and follow the installation instructions.
-After the installation you have to set the global shell variable `OBJJ_HOME`.
-One way would be to insert

-`export OBJJ_HOME=/path/to/the/framework` in `~/.profile`.

-Please make sure that the documentation folder `Documentation` will also be found in `OBJJ_HOME`.

 # Commands